molnard/wasabipres2019/README.md

 With this your privacy on the blockchain is increased.
 Are we in safe now?
 Unfortunately not because if the coordinator is spying on you it will know a lot to deanonimize you.
 Somehow the participants have to keep their outputs in a secret during the coinjoin.
 How to construct the CoinJoin if we don't know the outputs?
 The answer is blind signitures!

-Chaumian CoinJoin: contructing the CoinJoin transaction requires some kind of coordinator which establish the connection between the paticipants.
+Schnorrian CoinJoin: contructing the CoinJoin transaction requires some kind of coordinator which establish the connection between the paticipants.
 This coordinator have to contructed in way that it cannot deanonymize the participants.

-Mainly there is
+Mainly there are two actors here on the left side the user with wasabiwallet and the coordinator on the right side.
+Our main goal is to construct the coinjoin transaction in a way that even the coordinator itself could not deanonymize the users meaning that it cannot figure out which outputs corresponds to an input.
+Let's check the following site.

 _Odd dollar example_
 # Fungibility!